fastify/fastify/docs/Style-Guide.md

 ## Before you write

-You need to have knowledge the following below:
+You need to know the following:

 * JavaScript
 * Node.js